Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

     When deciding which computing method would work best for our architecture, we might consider instances, containers, serverless, or a hybrid of cloud and on-premises computing.

     +	#####	Instances

+		An **instance**, or virtual machine, is a computing resource in the cloud.
+It works like a traditional on-premises server. it can support workloads such as web hosting, applications, databases, authentication services, and anything else a serveer can do.
+We choose the operating system (OS), CPU, memory, storage, and other components, and in a few minutes, our instance is ready to use.
+As soon as we're done, we can stop or terminate the instances.
+We're not locked in or stuck with servers that we don't need or want.
+We can treat instances as temproary and disposable computing resources, free from the inflexibility and constraints of a fixed and finite IT infrastructure.

+		**Instance use cases** include the following:
+		+	Hosting environment
+		+	Development and testing environments
+		+	Backup and disaster recovery